Proto-Bulgarish Place Names in Eastern Europe

 Katsmaziv, a village southwest of the town of Sharhorod in Vinnycja Region – Chuv. kuç “eye”, masa “appearance”.

-Khalayidove, a village south-west of town of Monastyryshche in Cherkasy Region – Chuv. xăla, “red” jyt, “a dog”.
+Khalayidove, a village southwest of the town of Monastyryshche in Cherkasy Region – Chuv. xăla, “red” jyt, “a dog”.

 Kretivci (from Kretel), a village southeast of the town of Zbarazh in Ternopil Region – Chuv. kěret “open”, těl “place” (the village is located on a level, open place).